Yenaatho4/Yenaatho4/README.md

 - 👋 Hi, I’m @Yenaatho4
 - 👀 I’m interested in programing things in smart home
 - 🌱 I’m currently learning how to get data from a seperated system with an esp32
-- 💞️ I’m looking to collaborate on gaghets
+- 💞️ I’m looking to collaborate on gadgets
 - 📫 Reach me via mail
 - 😄 Pronouns: SIR
 - ⚡ Fun fact: I love electronicle systems but they don´t love me